 The weekly Enhanced Rural Inter-professional Cultural Health (ENRICH) program will expand your learning in medicine (covering topics such as prescribing and chest drain insertion), culture (particularly visual art) and the CRASH SIM—an annual simulation disaster training event.

-Opportunities for four-week rural general practice placements are available.
+Opportunities for four-week hospital placements may be available.

 Find out more about Broken Hill.